Areas of Special Interest

-Often it is in an employers best interest to support an employee going through hard times to stay in work, as training a new person can be expensive and time consuming.
+Often it is in an employer's best interest to support an employee going through hard times to stay at work, as training a new person can be expensive and time-consuming.
 Helping an employee to get through a hard time can produce more loyalty and gratitude as well as a deeper commitment to the company once they are feeling better.

 It is often a good idea to have mediation between an employer and employee if either party feels that they are not feeling understood.
 It is important to try and do this before warnings are handed out, which can often frustrate employers and scare and intimidate employees.
 Sometimes a simple conversation can keep all parties happy and the employee can thrive in their employment.